 With some exceptions, Palomar Observatory is open to the public daily.

-These exceptions are for December 24 and 25, certain maintenance operations,
+These exceptions are for Thanksgiving (the fourth Thursday of November), December 24 through January 2, certain maintenance operations,

 and for possible weather emergencies.
-The Observatory is open from 9:00 am to 3:00 pm PST
+The Observatory is open from 9:00 am to 3:30 pm PT.

 promptly at the times indicated.